Hubert Humphrey 1968 presidential campaign: Campaign developments

 As the campaign got underway, Humphrey tried to position himself as the conservative Democrat in the race, hoping to appeal to Southern delegates.
 Republicans, feeling that the Vice President might be the nominee, began to attack him, describing his positions as socialistic and reminding voters that Southern Democrats once considered him a "wild-eyed liberal".
 Democrats conceded this point but argued that compared to McCarthy and Kennedy, Humphrey was conservative.
 He immediately made an impact on the polls, rocketing to number one among Democrats in the beginning of May with 38%, ahead of both McCarthy and Kennedy.

 An internal struggle within the campaign between the new politics of Mondale and Harris, and the old politics of Connell, Kampelman and Maguire, sometimes disrupted the organization of staffers in different states.
 Humphrey ordered Connell to not circumvent Mondale and Harris on campaign decisions, but the clashing continued throughout the campaign.
 The older faction referred to Mondale and Harris as "boy scouts".

 At the Indiana primary, Humphrey began the strategy of using "favorite son" candidates as surrogates for his campaign, and to weaken his opponents.
 Governor Roger Branigin stood in for Humphrey in Indiana, and placed second, in front of McCarthy but below Kennedy.
 Senator Stephen M. Young of Ohio stood in for the Vice President in Ohio, and won the primary.
 He won his largest share of delegates during a six-week period after May 10, when the Vietnam War was briefly removed as a campaign issue due to the delicate peace talks with Hanoi.
 Later in May, he gained 57 delegates from Florida, as favorite son candidate Senator George Smathers defeated McCarthy in the Florida primary with 46% of the vote.
-Humphrey also picked up delegates from Pennsylvania, following an endorsement from Philadelphia Mayor James Hugh Joseph Tate, and collected delegates from leaders in New York, Minnesota, Montana, Utah, Delaware and Connecticut.
+Humphrey also picked up delegates from Pennsylvania, following an endorsement from Philadelphia Mayor James Tate, and collected delegates from leaders in New York, Minnesota, Montana, Utah, Delaware and Connecticut.
 The other candidates criticized this tactic, and accused Humphrey of organizing a "bossed convention" against the wishes of the people.

 Frank Sinatra performed at a fundraising rally for Humphrey's campaign at the Oakland Arena on 22 May.